Skip to main content

 November 17, 2025

-FAA lifts all flight restrictions after 43-day shutdown caused 9,500 cancellations
+FAA lifts flight restrictions after 43-day shutdown caused thousands of cancellations

 FAA lifts restrictions after unpaid controllers forced thousands of cancellations, but flight chaos continues

 The FAA announced on Nov.
 16, 2025, that all flight restrictions would be lifted at 6 a.m. on Nov.
-17, ending the unprecedented order that had been in place since Nov.
-7. The restrictions affected 40 major airports including large hubs in New York, Chicago, Los Angeles, and Atlanta.
-Airlines were given permission to resume their regular flight schedules.
-Transportation Secretary Sean Duffy and FAA Administrator Bryan Bedford made the announcement in a joint statement, citing detailed reviews of safety trends and the steady decline of staffing-trigger events in air traffic control facilities.
+17, ending the unprecedented order in place since Nov.
+7. The restrictions affected 40 major airports including hubs in New York, Chicago, Los Angeles, and Atlanta.
+Transportation Secretary Sean Duffy and FAA Administrator Bryan Bedford made the joint announcement.

 🚇Infrastructure🏛️Government👷Labor